Scott Shaw

-Scott Shaw (born 23 September 1958 in Los Angeles, California) is an American author, martial artist, and filmmaker.
+Scott Shaw (born 23 September 1958 in Los Angeles, California) is an American author, martial artist, musician, and filmmaker.

 Career

 Scott Shaw is an advanced martial artist.

-He has written a number of books on the martial arts.
-Shaw has written a number of books on Zen Buddhism and eastern philosophy.
+He has written a number of articles and books on the martial arts and on Zen Buddhism and eastern philosophy.

 Shaw is an active actor and filmmaker.
 In collaboration with American filmmaker Donald G. Jackson he created a style of filmmaking where no screenplay and scripts are used in the creation of a movie.
 He titled this style of filmmaking, "Zen Filmmaking."